Classification of Histopathology Slides with Persistent Homology Convolutions: Background

+Now, consider a local maximum $x$ of $\tilde{f}$ in the interior of its domain, such as the one illustrated in the bottom row of Figure~\ref{fig:persistence_ex}.
+The sublevel set $D_{f\paren{x}-\epsilon}$ contains a loop around $x$ which cannot be contracted to a point (otherwise, $\tilde{f}$ would not be a local maximum).
+This loop generates a one-dimensional homology class which ``dies'' at $d:=\tilde{f}\paren{x}.$ $D_0$ does not contain any cycles, so this one must be ``born'' at some point.
+If we replaced $\tilde{f}$ with $-\tilde{f}$ the local minimum $x_0$ of $-\tilde{f}$ would be paired with a saddle point (or boundary local maximum) of $-\tilde{f}$ at some point $x_1.$ This is also a saddle point (or boundary local minumum) of $\tilde{f}$ and it turns out the the cycle which dies at $d$ first appeared at $b:= \tilde{f}\paren{x_1},$ perhaps splitting from another loop.

-We provide an explicit geometric description of the extended persistence diagram $\mathrm{Ext}_p(f)$ for two-dimensional images which does not require knowledge of terms from algebraic topology.
-The general definition of the extended persistent homology of a function is much more involved, and can be found in \cite{agarwal2004extreme, edelsbrunner2022computational, cohen2009extending}. \begin{definition} An Extended Persistent Diagram, denoted $\mathrm{Ext}_p(f)$, is a multiset whose elements consist of intervals of the form $(b,d)$ where $f$ is the height function on the image and $p$ is the dimensionality of the features recorded.
-For each interval, $b$ represents the height that a feature is born and $d$ is when it dies.
-Every interval in the diagram is one of three types, the first two of dimension $p=0$ and the third of dimension $p=1$:
+\begin{proposition} Let $\tilde{f}:D\to\brac{0,1}$ be as above.
+The $p$-dimensional Persistent Homology Diagram, denoted $\mathrm{PH}_p(\tilde{f})$, is a multiset whose elements consist of intervals of the form $(b,d)$.
+For each interval, the initial coordinate $b$ represents the height that a feature is born and the second coordinate $d$ is when it dies.
+There are three distinct types of features measured by $\mathrm{PH}_p(\tilde{f})$.
+The first two are of dimension $p=0$ and the last is $p=1$:

-\begin{itemize} \item[Type 1.]
-These intervals correspond to connected components of the level sets of $f$ which eventually merge with another component (one that was detected earlier).
-At height $b$, a new component of $f^{-1}(\infty,b]$ enters the frame.
-It merges with another component at height $d.$ \item[Type 2.]
-These intervals correspond to connected components of the entire space $X.$ $b$ and $d$ are the maximum and minimum $y$-coordinates of the component, respectively. \item[Type 3.]
-These intervals correspond to holes (voids) in $X.$ $b$ and $d$ are the maximum and minimum $y$-coordinates of the hole, respectively. \end{itemize}

-\end{definition} On the right of Figure \ref{fig:persistence_ex} is a visualization of the diagram generated from the example to its left.
-The set $X$ has one component and two holes, so it will have one intervals of Type 2 and two intervals of Type 3.
-We describe these and the other intervals in the diagram in order, scanning from below.

-Scanning upwards, observe that a Type 2 feature appear in the structure at $t=0$ continuing till $t=5$.
-This feature is recorded in the diagram by the point $a_2$.
-Additionally, in between this sweep a Type 1 feature appears.
-At $t=0.5,$ the bottom left leg appears in the frame as a separate component.
-This leg eventually merges with the larger structure at $t=2$ and is recorded in the diagram as the point $a_1$.
-These measurements describe $0$-dimensional features ($\mathrm{Ext}_0(f)$) and capture information regarding the connectedness of the structure and the length of each component.